guilhermevarolli-collab/SQL-CSS-and-HTML-Tutorials/README.md

 - Document structure explanation
 - Real-life examples of HTML tags
 - Table of elements
+- Several images for better understanding
-- Video explanation from profissionals
+- Video explanation from profissionals in the area
+- Form
+- Quiz to test everythin teached on the tutorial

 ### CSS Page

 - Purpose and importance of CSS
 - Before-and-after visual examples
+- Several images for better understanding
-- Explanation of selectors, classes, and IDs
+- Explanation of cascade, selectors and box model
 - Demonstration of applied styles
+- Video explanation from profissionals in the area

-### Form Page
+### SQL Page

-- Simple educational form
-- Text input fields
-- Comment box
-- Styled submit button
-- Clean and accessible structure

----

-## Special Features

-- Styled links with pseudo-classes (`:hover`, `:active`)
-- Buttons with hover effects
-- Dynamically adjusted images
+- Purpose of SQL
-- Responsive layout for mobile and desktop
+- Several images for better understanding
-- Functional navigation between pages
+- Example os the "four fundamental commands"
+- Joins and the reason why SQL is so important
+- Video explanation from profissionals in the area

 ---